Boost Converter 12V to 120V DC Step-Up Circuit is made to raise 12V to 120V DC.

 Conclusion:

-This circuit is great for small power needs emergency lighting setups and portable high voltage gadgets.
+It is good for small power, emergency lights and portable high voltage devices.

 Leave a Reply